hartwigmedical/documentation/data-access-request-guide.md

   - [More information](#more-information)

 ## General Notes
  - Please be aware that the sample IDs provided to you are not publicly shareable.
-In case you want to publish something with respect to a specific sample from the HMF database you need to use the HMF Sample ID for this.
+In case you want to publish something with respect to a specific sample from the Hartwig Medical Foundation database you need to use the Hartwig Sample ID for this.
 For newer DRs these have been made available; for older requests these can be requested for the samples you have been provided.
- - Internally at HMF we load up all data into a MySQL database.
+ - Internally at Hartwig, we load up all data into a MySQL database.
 The scheme and code to set this up yourself can be found on our [resources page](https://resources.hartwigmedicalfoundation.nl/).

 Please use the **unique ID** given to your request (eg. "DR-XXX") in any communication with us about your data request.